LTX 180mm POLYSTYRENE FIXING PLUG 200PCS

 What is the pull-out performance on lightweight aggregate blocks?

-The LTX 180 mm achieves a characteristic pull-out of 0.40 kN on lightweight aggregate (LAC) blocks, compared with 0.75 kN on concrete C20/25 and solid brick.
-The 0.40 kN value meets the design requirements for standard domestic EPS insulation under typical UK wind-load conditions.
-Projects on LAC substrates in exposed coastal or upland zones should confirm pull-out against the project-specific wind-load calculation.
-Rotation-only drilling preserves the block's aggregate structure and maintains the certified performance.
+The LTX-10180 length row carries a characteristic pull-out of 0.40 kN, which meets the design requirements for standard domestic EPS insulation under typical UK wind-load conditions.
+Projects on lightweight aggregate substrates in exposed coastal or upland zones benefit from confirming pull-out against the project-specific wind-load calculation.
+Rotation-only drilling preserves the block's aggregate structure and maintains the certified value.

 Can I install the 180 mm plug with a standard 210 mm SDS bit?

-A 210 mm bit reaches its practical working limit at this plug length once total drilling depth approaches 190 mm (150 mm insulation plus 40 mm masonry).
-The bit is technically long enough, but operator clearance and chuck depth eat into the available length and slow the drilling rhythm noticeably.
-A 260 mm or 300 mm bit restores normal drilling speed and produces more consistent hole geometry across an elevation.
+A 210 mm bit reaches its practical limit once total drilling depth approaches 190 mm, so while it is technically long enough, operator clearance and chuck depth slow the drilling rhythm noticeably.
+A 260 mm or 300 mm bit restores normal drilling speed and produces more consistent hole geometry across an elevation — the reliable choice at this plug length.

-What ambient conditions does the plug install in?
+What site conditions does the plug install in?

-The polyamide pin retains its drive characteristics across UK site temperatures, from cool winter mornings down to around +5 °C through to summer heat above 25 °C. As with all ETICS fixings, the underlying adhesive must have reached the manufacturer-specified cure time before mechanical fixing begins — most commonly 24 hours on EPS at +20 °C, extended in colder conditions.
+The polyamide pin retains its drive characteristics across UK site temperatures, from cool mornings around +5 °C through to summer heat above 25 °C. As with all ETICS fixings, the underlying adhesive must have reached its manufacturer-specified cure time — most commonly 24 hours on EPS at +20 °C, extended in colder weather — before mechanical fixing begins.
 Avoid driving plugs into substrates that are visibly frosted or saturated.

 Technical Documentation — LTX-10 TDS and Anchorage Reference